John Laurens: Marriage and children

 On October 26, 1776, Laurens married Martha Manning in London.
 Her father, one of Henry Laurens's business agents, was a mentor and family friend whose home Laurens had frequently visited during his years in London.
 Laurens wrote to an uncle, "Pity has obliged me to marry", an unplanned marriage being necessary to preserve his honor, the reputation of the six-month pregnant Martha, and the legitimacy of their child.

 Laurens and his new wife moved from London to a home in Chelsea, but Laurens was zealous in his patriotism and unwilling to remain in England, believing that honor and duty required him to fight in the American Revolution.
 In December 1776, he sailed for Charleston.
 His pregnant wife, unable to risk a months-long journey by sea during wartime, stayed behind with her family in London.

 Laurens's only child, their daughter Frances Eleanor Laurens (1777–1860), was born c.
 January 1777 and baptized on February 18, 1777.
-Laurens' father-in-law wrote to him that the infant had "undergone much pain, & misery by a swelling in her hip, & thigh, I believe from a hurt by the carelessness of the nurse".
+Laurens's father-in-law wrote to him that the infant had "undergone much pain, & misery by a swelling in her hip, & thigh, I believe from a hurt by the carelessness of the nurse".
 Fanny was not expected to live, but by July 1777, she had recovered from a successful surgery to her hip.
 At the age of eight, after the loss of both parents, Fanny was brought to Charleston in May 1785, and was raised there by John Laurens's sister Martha Laurens Ramsay and her husband.
 Against the wishes of the Ramsays, Fanny eloped in 1795 with Francis Henderson, a Scottish merchant.
 Later in life, she was married to James Cunnington, and died in South Carolina at the age of 83.

 Laurens had one grandson, Francis Henderson Jr. (1797–1847), a South Carolina lawyer who died young after struggling with alcoholism, and who did not marry or have children.